#1 Rated AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 • High-definition video meetings, team messaging, and screen sharing

-• Advanced call routing with auto-attendants and intelligent forwarding options
+• Advanced call routing with auto-attendants and intelligent forwarding options on a cloud VoIP phone system

 • Real-time call metrics, reporting, AI-powered transcription, automated post-call summarization